cfengine/masterfiles/MPF.md

 ### Configure periodic package inventory refresh interval

 CFEngine refreshes software inventory when it makes changes via packages promises.
-Additionally, by default, CFEngine periodically refreshes it's internal cache of packages installed (every 60 minutes) and package updates that are available (once a day) according to the default package manager in order to pick up changes made outside packages promises.
+Additionally, by default, CFEngine refreshes it's internal cache of packages installed (during each agent run) and package updates that are available (once a day) according to the default package manager in order to pick up changes made outside packages promises.